-- 13.13 The Directors may pass a circular resolution without a Directors' meeting being held. - 13.14 A circular resolution is passed if all the Directors entitled to vote on the resolution sign or otherwise agree to the resolution in the manner set out in clause 13.15 or clause 13.16. - 13.15 Each Director may sign: - (a) a single document setting out the resolution and containing a statement that they agree to the resolution; or - (b) separate copies of that document, as long as the wording of the resolution is the same in each copy. - 13.16 The Company may send a circular resolution by email to the Directors and the Directors may agree to the resolution by sending a reply email to that effect, including the text of the resolution in their reply. - 13.17 A circular resolution is passed when the last Director signs or otherwise agrees to the resolution in the manner set out in clause 13.15 or clause 13.16.
+- 13.13 The Directors may pass a circular resolution without a Directors' meeting being held. - 13.14 A circular resolution is passed if the majority of the Directors entitled to vote on the resolution sign or otherwise agree to the resolution in the manner set out in clause 13.15 or clause 13.16. - 13.15 Each Director may sign: - (a) a single document setting out the resolution and containing a statement that they agree to the resolution; or - (b) separate copies of that document, as long as the wording of the resolution is the same in each copy. - 13.16 The Company may send a circular resolution by email to the Directors and the Directors may agree to the resolution by sending a reply email to that effect, including the text of the resolution in their reply. - 13.17 A circular resolution is passed when a majority of Directors have signed or otherwise agreed to the resolution in the manner set out in clause 13.15 or clause 13.16.

-14.Committees
+14. Committees